bottlepy/bottle/homepage/pages/docs.md

         return "Hello World!"
     run() # This starts the HTTP server

 Run this script, visit <http://localhost:8080/hello> and you will see "Hello World!" in your Browser.

-### GET, POST, HEAD, ...

-The route decorator has an optional keyword argument `method` which defaults to `method='GET'`.
-Possible values are `POST`, `PUT`, `DELETE`, `HEAD` or any other HTTP request method you want to listen to.
+So, what happened here?

+  1. First we imported some bottle components.
+The `route()` decorator and the `run()` function.
+  2. The `route()` [decorator][] is used do bind a piece of code to an URL.
+In this example we want to answer requests to the `/hello` URL.
+  3. This function will be called every time someone hits the `/hello` URL on the web server.
+It is called a __handler function__.
+  4. The return value of a handler function will be sent back to the Browser.
+  5. Now it is time to start the actual HTTP server.
+The default is a development server running on *localhost* port *8080* and serving requests until you hit __Ctrl-C__

+# Routing

+Routes are used to map URLs to __handler callbacks__ that generate the content for the specific URL.
+Bottle has a `route()` decorator to do that.
+You can add any number of routes to a callback.

     #!Python
+    from bottle import route
+    @route('/')
+    @route('/index.html')
+    def index():
+        return "<a href='/hello'>Go to Hello World page</a>"

+    @route('/hello')
+    def hello():
+        return "Hello World!"

+As you can see, URLs and routes have nothing to do with actual files on the web server.
+Routes are unique names for your handler callbacks, nothing more and nothing less.

+URLs not matching any routes are answered by a 404 error.
+Exceptions within your handler callbacks will cause 500 errors.

+## Request Methods

+The `route()` decorator has an optional keyword argument `method` which defaults to `method='GET'`, so only GET requests get answered.
+Possible values are `POST`, `PUT`, `DELETE`, `HEAD` or any other [HTTP request method][http_method] you want to listen to.

+    #!Python
     from bottle import route, request
     @route('/form/submit', method='POST')
     def form_submit():
-        form_data = request.POST
+        form_data = request.POST # see "GET and POST values"
-        do_something(form_data)
+        do_something_with(form_data)
         return "Done"

+In this example we used `request.POST` which is described [here](#get-and-post-values)

 ## Dynamic Routes

-You can extract parts of the URL and create dynamic routes with an easy syntax.
+Static routes are fine, but URLs may carry information as well.
+Let's add a `:name` placeholder to our route.

     #!Python
+    from bottle import route
     @route('/hello/:name')
     def hello(name):
         return "Hello %s!" % name

+This dynamic route matches `/hello/alice` as well as `/hello/bob`.
+In fact, the `:name` part of the route matches everything but a slash (`/`), so any name is possible. `/hello/bob/and/alice` or `/hellobob` won't match.

+Each part of the URL covered by a placeholder is provided to your handler callback as a keyword parameter.

+### Regular Expressions

-By default, a `:placeholder` matches everything up to the next slash.
-To change that, you can add some regular expression in between `#`s:
+The default placeholder matches everything up to the next slash.
+To change that, you can add some regular expression:

     #!Python
+    from bottle import route
     @route('/get_object/:id#[0-9]+#')
     def get(id):
         return "Object ID: %d" % int(id)

-or even use full features regular expressions with named groups:
+or even use full featured regular expressions with named groups:

     #!Python
+    from bottle import route
     @route('/get_object/(?P<id>[0-9]+)')
     def get(id):
         return "Object ID: %d" % int(id)